 3. Two Piece Dress

-While the twenties were not the first decade to introduce a two piece dress set they were the era to make them comfortable.
-Loose fitting long tops hung over straight, tiered or pleated long skirts and gave ladies the the illusion of a one piece dress.
-The two piece design provided ease of movement and ease of dressing by oneself.
+While the twenties were not the first decade to introduce a two-piece dress set they were the era to make them comfortable.
+Loose fitting long tops hung over straight, tiered or pleated long skirts and gave ladies the illusion of a one-piece dress.
+The two-piece design provided ease of movement and ease of dressing by oneself.
 These causal styles were worn mostly in the day while running errands or hosting a tea with friends.

-When shopping for a two piece dress set look for ones that give an overall unfitted, column shape.
+When shopping for a two-piece dress set look for ones that give an overall unfitted, column shape.
 They are also best when the top and skirt are of the same material or at least the same color.
-Shop 1920′ style dresses in one and two pieces.
+Shop 1920s style dresses in one and two pieces.

 4. Chiffon Gown

 Mary wasn’t the only crawly sister with a taste for beautiful gowns.
 Both Mary and Edith were fond of the less ornate gown of the 1920s- the Grecian chiffon.
-The tube shape of 1920s gowns were inspired by ancient Greek draped dresses- the same inspiration for the Titanic era and also Season 1 of Downton Abbey.
-The early 20s version was sleevelesss with elegant draping from shoulder down to low waist formed this popular shape of the early 20s.
+The tube shape of 1920s gowns was inspired by ancient Greek draped dresses- the same inspiration for the Titanic era and also Season 1 of Downton Abbey.
+The early 20s version was sleeveless with elegant draping from the shoulder down to low waist formed this popular shape of the early 20s.
 The draping was secured by a splash of beads, rhinestone clips, and even feathers.
 Beading around the neckline was also common with Grecian style dresses.
 Most chiffon dresses today are found in formal wear.
 They are usually long but shorter version like the one above are also period correct.
 Shop early season Downton Abbey style chiffon gowns.

 5. Art Deco Design